-Figure 1.
+Figure 2.
 Estimate of annual specific plastic flows (kg/m3) discharged by watersheds into the Mediterranean Sea.
-Flows calculated based on Lebreton et al. 2017 (Unep/map 2021).
+Flows calculated based on Lebreton et al. 2017 (UNEP/MAP 2021).

-Figure 2.
+Figure 3.
 Marine litter in relation to the economic sectors in the Mediterranean Sea.
-Sources, amounts and impacts (According to UNEP/MAP, 2015 & UN Environment, 2018a) (According to UNEP/MAP, 2015 & UN Environment, 2018a)
+Sources, amounts and impacts (According to UNEP/MAP, 2015 & UN Environment, 2018a)